zhikaichen99/DemandForecasting/README.md

 # demand_forecasting
-Repository used to learn about different time series techniques for store-item product forecasting suing Kaggle dataset.
+Repository used to learn about different time series techniques for store-item product forecasting using Kaggle dataset.